D4vd murder case: Hearing postponed after prosecutors ask for more time to review evidence

 What we know:

-On Thursday, a judge will decide if the "Romantic Homicide" singer will be tried for the murder of the Inland Empire teen.
+A judge will eventually determine whether the "Romantic Homicide" singer will be tried for the murder of the Inland Empire teen.

 The day prior, it was revealed the Los Angeles Medical Examiner's Office determined Rivas Hernandez's cause of death was "multiple penetrating injuries," and ruled her cause of death a homicide.